Library prep protocols

 Results

 We were able to successfully generate high-quality 8-plex and 24-plex DNA libraries on the Myra, with comparative performance to the manual method (Figure 2).
 Fragment analyzer results show consistent fragment sizes across all 24 DNA libraries (Figure 1).
-The quality of the sequencing runs were comparative with Q30 score > 90% for all methods.
+The quality of the sequencing runs was comparable with a Q30 score > 90% for all methods.
 Barcode balance was also accurate, with variability less than the manual method.
-Sequencing coverage of the Lambda genome also showed consistent uniformity across 8-plex and 24-plex DNA prep libraries constructed on the Myra.
-The sequence data showed low sample variability and reliable uniformity for libraries prepared using Illumina DNA Prep.
+Sequencing coverage of the Lambda genome showed consistent uniformity across 8-plex and 24-plex DNA prep libraries constructed on the Myra.
+The sequence data showed low sample variability and reliable uniformity for libraries prepared using Illumina DNA Prep, reinforcing the benefits of using an automated NGS library prep workstation..

 The Myra liquid handling system comes with a comprehensive list of accessories, supporting most tubes and plates available on the market.